-Calculation Fossil Fuel Emissions Method Greenhouse Gas Without Project With Project Pietriou (Metric Tonnes) (Metric Tonnes) ĺ Total (metric tonnes CO 2) 2305.848 2508.707
+Calculation Fossil Fuel Emissions Without Project With Project Method Greenhouse Gas (Metric Tonnes) (Metric Tonnes) Total (me etric tonnes CO 2 ) 2305.848 2508.707 project scenario as compared to "without" project.

-The analysis of result with the above details, it may in inferred that that there will marginal increase in fuel consumption and thereby increase in Carbon Dioxide (CO2) emissions in "with" project scenario as compared to "without" project.
 The marginal increase in fuel consumption and CO2 is because of the existing road is already having 2 lane configuration and in good condition.
 The proposal is to maintain the two lane configuration with additional paved shoulders on eitherside.